DPDK/dpdk/doc/guides/contributing/patches.rst

 * There are maintainers for hierarchical components.
 * Patches are reviewed publicly on the mailing list.
 * Successfully reviewed patches are merged to the repository.

-|

-* There are main repository ``dpdk`` and sub-repositories ``dpdk-next-*``.
-* A patch should be sent for its target repository.
-Like net drivers should be on top of dpdk-next-net repository.
+* Patches should be sent to the target repository or sub-tree, see below.
-* All sub-repositories are merged into main repository for -rc1 and -rc2 versions of the release.
+* All sub-repositories are merged into main repository for ``-rc1`` and ``-rc2`` versions of the release.
-* After -rc2 release all patches should target main repository.
+* After the ``-rc2`` release all patches should target the main repository.

 The mailing list for DPDK development is `dev@dpdk.org <http://dpdk.org/ml/archives/dev/>`_.
 Contributors will need to `register for the mailing list <http://dpdk.org/ml/listinfo/dev>`_ in order to submit patches.